Welsh Terrier

 Interesting facts about the Welsh Terrier

-The Welsh Terrier is considered one of the oldest terrier breeds in Britain, with some historians suggesting Roman origins
+The Welsh Terrier is considered one of the oldest terrier breeds in Britain, with some historians suggesting their ancestors may have arrived with Roman settlers.

-Originally known as the Old English Terrier or Black-and-Tan Wire Haired Terrier before becoming the Welsh Terrier
+Before being officially named the Welsh Terrier, the breed was known as the Old English Terrier or the Black-and-Tan Wire Haired Terrier.

-They're often called "miniature Airedales" due to their similar colouring, but Welsh Terriers are about 20cm shorter and 30-40kg lighter
+They're often called "miniature Airedales" due to similar colouring, but Welsh Terriers are a distinct, much older breed and significantly smaller.

 FAQ